 How do we avoid the pitfalls of fast food, gas station snacks, and vending machines?
-Being a dietitian for Mariano’s, I have accumulated a wide variety of snack choices to fill the void.
+As a dietitian, I have accumulated a wide variety of snack choices to fill the void.
 My portable snack ideas will take the guesswork out of what to bring on your next road trip, a day at the beach, or a trip to the zoo.

 We don’t have much room in the cooler, so let’s make some good choices!

 - It’s able to be stored in a cooler or the car with little risk of spoilage.